Rhoda Penmark: Film adaptations

 Patty McCormack portrayed Rhoda in the 1956 film adaptation.
 The ending was revised to fit the Hays Code, which did not permit characters to get away with their crimes.
 In this version, Rhoda is presumably killed by a bolt of lightning, while Christine survives her suicide attempt.
 After this scene there is a theater-style curtain call.
 After Nancy Kelly’s name and character is said, she walks over to the couch where McCormack is sitting, puts McCormack over her lap, and proceeds to spank her over her dress as McCormack repeatedly screams “NO!”.

 The character was played by Carrie Wells in the 1985 made for TV remake in which her name was changed from Rhoda to Rachel.

-In the 2018 remake starring and directed by Rob Lowe, the character Emma Grossman, portrayed by Mckenna Grace, is based on Rhoda Penmark.
+In the 2018 remake starring and directed by Rob Lowe, the character is portrayed by Mckenna Grace and has been renamed to Emma Grossman.

 Reception

 She is ranked 12th on Bloody Disgusting's list of "The Top 16 Creepiest Kids in Horror Movie History".
 Brian Solomon writes, "The grand-mammy of all messed-up horror movie kids, Rhoda Penmark is a pint-sized terror of biblical proportions.
 If you think the ADHD-addled rugrats you see roaming shopping malls nowadays are bad, you ain't seen nothin' yet".
 Kristian Wilson of Bustle listed her among the "19 Creepiest Kids In Fiction" and stated that she was "the bad little girl to end all bad little girls".

-Rhoda Penmark was the main inspiration for the appearance of DC Comics character Baby-Doll in The New Batman Adventures and associated comics, during which the character was revamped with a pink dress and blonde pigtails, as well as a facial structure and dark eyes similar to Rhoda's.
-This has since become the most iconic portrayal of the Baby-Doll character and was the variation chosen for toys, follow-up comics and other media.